Alejogb1/job-board/blog-data/how-can-image-edges-be-sharpened.md

 id: "how-can-image-edges-be-sharpened"
 ---

-Alright, let's tackle edge sharpening in images.
+, let's tackle edge sharpening in images.
 It's a subject I've spent a good amount of time on, especially back when we were working on a particularly challenging low-light camera system.
 We needed to pull as much detail as possible from noisy captures, and sharpening was a crucial step.

 Fundamentally, edge sharpening aims to enhance the visual contrast along the boundaries of objects within an image.
 These boundaries, or edges, often define the shapes and textures we perceive.
 By increasing the contrast at these transitions, we essentially make the image appear crisper and more defined.
 Think of it as artificially amplifying the changes in pixel intensity that indicate where an object ends and another begins.
 Now, how we achieve this can be approached through several techniques, each with its nuances.